 The Garden is a conservation area - all the plants and animals in the Garden are protected.
 The catching and collecting of any animal, plant or seed is strictly prohibited.

 Please be aware that some of the moss-covered pathways can be slippery, especially when wet.
-Please keep to the pathways and lawns and do not, for any reason, climb over any safety barrier.
+Keep to the pathways and lawns and do not, for any reason, climb over any safety barrier.
 Basic first aid is available at the office buildings and at both entrances.

 Best time to visit the Garden

-The Garden is situated in a sub-tropical area of our country and, therefore, has something to see all year round.
+The Garden is situated in a sub-tropical area of our country and, therefore, visitors have something to see all year round.
 The best time to visit is in spring and early summer, when most of our trees and shrubs are in flower and before it becomes too hot.
-Early to middle summer, after good rains, is a good time to see the waterfalls and rivers in the Garden as they are at their most spectacular.
-Birders and those who would like to spot some of our local wildlife should come in the early morning (08h00-10h00)or late afternoon (15h00-18h00 in summer and 17h00 in winter).
+Early to midsummer, after good rains, is a good time to see the waterfalls and rivers in the Garden as they are at their most spectacular.
+Birders and those who would like to spot some of our local wildlife should come in the early morning (08h00 -10h00) or late afternoon (15h00 - 18h00 in summer and 17h00 in winter).